 It’s often more cost effective to replace old motors than to repair and return them to service.
 International studies estimate that by improving the way electric motors are commissioned and maintained, businesses can reduce their electricity use by up to 15%.

 Develop a motor replacement policy

-When faced with in-service motor failures and/or aging motors that risk failure, businesses need to decide whether it's better to replace or repair motors.
-EECA’s Motor Replacement Policy Guide helps you develop a policy to support making these decisions.
-EECA has also developed a replacement payback calculator for electric motors.
-Read more and download the Motor Replacement Policy Guide.
+When faced with in-service motor failures and aging motors that risk failure, your business needs to decide whether to replace or repair its motors.
+Our motor replacement policy guide helps you to develop a policy that supports these decisions.

 Use quality-certified motor rewind workshops

 Poor motor rewinding endangers motor efficiency and reliability.
 That’s why we support quality certification of rewind workshops.
 For example, a 55kW motor may lose 3% efficiency through a poor quality rewind.
 If that motor then runs fully loaded for 6,000 hours per year, the electricity loss will be around $1,200 per year (at 12 cents per kWh).
 Reduced reliability and increased maintenance can cost you more on top of this.